 e) Tabby Maine Coon

 All domestic cats have an underlying genetic tabby pattern because they are descendants of a mackerel tabby patterned cat.
 If you cannot see any tabby markings, this is simply because the cat has a masking gene that prevents the tabby pattern from showing.

 All cats have 19 pairs of chromosomes, which determine every aspect of them, including their color, pattern, and size.
-The dominant genes are expressed in capital letters, and the recessive genes are represented by a lowercase letter.
+The dominant genes are expressed in capital letters, and the recessive genes are represented by lowercase letters.

 The tabby Maine Coon (and Agouti) have mixed genes that are expressed as A and a.
 The dominant gene in these cats will always show.
 However, whilst they appear to be tabby (Agouti), cat-like this is still able to produce non-Agouti or solid cats that do not have any tabby patterns.